Siva Afi: Professional wrestling career

-Early career (1975–1978)
+Early career (1974–1978)

 After deciding to become a professional wrestler, Taogaga went to Steve Rickard and Peter Maivia who trained him for two years.
-In his debut match in 1975, Taogaga defeated one of New Zealand's top light heavyweights, Del Adams.
+In his debut match in 1974, Taogaga defeated one of New Zealand's top light heavyweights, Del Adams.
 For the next four years Taogaga continued to work his way up through the ranks, wrestling the majority of foreign visitors to the country.
 Finally in 1978 he earned his big break, defeating Big John Da Silva in the final of an elimination tournament to decide the new, New Zealand Heavyweight Champion.
 Over the next few months, Taogaga successfully defended the title before heading to the U.S. at the end of 1978.

 International appearances (1978–1986)

-For the next seven years Taogaga split his time between the U.S., New Zealand, Australia and Japan.
+For the next seven years Taogaga split his time between the U.S., Canada, New Zealand, Australia and Japan.
 However, it was in Hawaii that Taogaga would be the most successful.
 It was here, in 1985, where he wrestled Ric Flair to a one-hour time limit draw for the NWA World Heavyweight Championship in front of 12,000 people.

 World Wrestling Federation (1986–1988)

 In January 1986, Taogaga signed with Vince McMahon's World Wrestling Federation (WWF), making his debut on 23 January at a house show in Anaheim, CA in a win over Tim Patterson.
-He would later make his debut on Prime Time Wrestling, where he was billed as "'Superfly' Afi" and deemed to be the cousin of Jimmy Snuka.
+He would later make his debut on Prime Time Wrestling on March 1 defeating Rene Goulet, where he was billed as "'Superfly' Afi" and deemed to be the cousin of Jimmy Snuka.
 On the 8 March episode of The Body Shop, Afi was introduced to viewers of WWF All Star Wrestling as Snuka's cousin.
 Afi was undefeated initially, albeit against lower-level competition such as Rene Goulet, Barry O, Ron Shaw, and Matt Borne.
 On 6 March 1986 he gained his first significant victory when he pinned Bret Hart at a house show in Buffalo, NY.

 Afi's undefeated streak ended three days later when he lost to Hart's partner Jim Neidhart in Landover, MD, but he continued to be pushed.
 Afi gained victories in April over Hercules Hernandez and Paul Roma.
 However fans were unaccepting of Afi as the replacement for the departed Jimmy Snuka, and openly heckled him in matches.
 He began to slide down the card, losing that spring to Bret Hart, Don Muraco, and Jake Roberts.
 By the summer all momentum had ceased.
 Now billed as "Sivi Afi", he became a near enhancement talent and lost to the likes of Bret Hart, Randy Savage, Harley Race and Ted DiBiase.
 In the summer of 1986, he was briefly referred to as "Toma".
 He formed a short-lived tag-team with King Tonga, but the duo was generally unsuccessful.
+He also teamed with Ricky Steamboat, Tony Atlas and Billy Jack Haynes but went nowhere.